 One of a batch of groups forming the so-called "industrial" scene of Sheffield in the early 80s, Clock DVA's first release was, appropriately, on Throbbing Gristle's Industrial label.
 The cassette-only (until its re-release in 1982) "White Souls In Black Suits" featured Adi Newton (vocals, ex-the Studs; the Future; Veer), Stephen James "Judd" Turner (bass, vocals, guitar, ex-Block Opposite), David J. Hammond (guitar), Roger Quail (drums) and Charlie Collins (saxophone).
 However, there had already been three previous line-ups, including synthesizer players Joseph Hurst and Simon Mark Elliot-Kemp.
 In 1981, the band (with new guitarist Paul Widger) offered "Thirst", available through independent label Fetish.
 With the ground for such "difficult music" having been prepared by Throbbing Gristle, the press reaction was remarkably favorable.
 Nevertheless, the band disintegrated at the end of the year, and tragedy struck with the death of co-founder Turner.
 Newton kept the name while the three other surviving members joined the Box.
 By 1983, replacements had been found in John Valentine Carruthers (guitar), Paul Browse (saxophone), Dean Dennis (bass) and Nick Sanderson (drums).
 A brace of singles prefaced "Advantage", their first album for Polydor Records.
 The following year Carruthers and Sanderson departed, and Clock DVA continued as a trio.
 Though it would be five years before a follow-up, Newton was kept busy with his visual project The Anti Group (TAGC), and several singles.
 "Buried Dreams" finally arrived in 1989.
 By the time of 1991's "Transitional Voices", Browse had been replaced by Robert E. Baker, of TAGC.
 The departure of Dennis left the remaining duo of Newton and Baker to record a selection of material for the Contempo label in the middle of the decade.

-Since 1994, The World's Largest Selection of Hard to Find Music Albums, Out of Print Music, Collectible Records, Imported Music, Used Records, Used CDs, Independent Albums, Rare Vinyl Records, Rare Vinyl LPs, Music CDs, Cassette Tapes, and Music Memorabilia.
-GEMM is also a growing destination for Books, Videos, DVDs, and other collectibles and products.
+Since 1994, The World's Largest Selection of Hard to Find Vinyl Records, Out of Print Music, Collectible Records, Imported Music, Used Vinyl, New and Used CDs, Independent Albums, Rare Vinyl Records, Cassette Tapes, and Music Memorabilia.
+GEMM is also your destination for Books, Videos, DVDs, Collectibles, plus all other types of products.